saa-ts-dacs/dacs/README.md

  4. Suggest your changes to the DACS repository, which is called a "[pull request](https://help.github.com/articles/using-pull-requests/)".

       a.
-Select your branch and click "New pull request."
+Go back to the main page of your copy of the repository by clicking on "dacs" in the breadcrumb trail in the upper left.

       b.
+Select your branch with the edits and click "New pull request."

+      c.
 Give the request a title that explains the change.
 In the description, including your justification for the change and its impact.

-      c.
+      d.
 Click "Create pull request" which will alert TS-DACS that your change has been suggested.

 ## Authors